Lacunary Eta-quotients Modulo Powers of Primes: Introduction

-When $z\geq t, \,z > 1$ and $z$ is an odd integer, both $G_{1,t,z}(\tau)$ and $G_{-1,t,z}(\tau)$ are holomorphic positive integral weight modular forms.
-Therefore, Serre's theorem gives that these two functions are lacunary modulo any positive integer $M$.
-In the case that $z=1$, $G_{1, t, z}(\tau)$ reduces to $G_t(\tau),$ the generating function of $t$-regular partition function studied by Gordon and Ono in \cite{gordon}.
-The following corollary fills in lacunarity results for the range $1 \leq z < t.$
+(note that $G_{1,t,1}(\tau)$ is the generating function for $b_t(n)$).
+When $z$ is an odd integer greater than one and $\geq t$, both $G_{1,t,z}(\tau)$ and $G_{-1,t,z}(\tau)$ are holomorphic positive integral weight modular forms, and hence Serre's theorem gives that these two functions are lacunary modulo any positive integer $M$.
+The following result addresses the case $z<t$.

-\begin{cor} Suppose $z < t$ is a positive odd integer and $p$ is prime.\\ 1) If $p^a\mid t$ and then $G_{1,t,z}(\tau)$ is lacunary modulo $p^j$ for any positive integer $j$. \\ 2) If $p^a\mid t$ and then $G_{-1,t,z}(\tau)$ is lacunary modulo $p^j$ for any positive integer $j$. \end{cor} Another way in which partition functions arise naturally from modular forms is through generalized eta-quotients.
-Theorem~\ref{thm1} is a special case of a more general theorem regarding \textit{generalized eta-functions} \cite{robins}, defined as
+\begin{cor} Suppose $z$ is an odd positive integer with $z<t$, and $p$ is a prime divisor of $t$.\\ 1) If $p^a\mid t$ and then $G_{1,t,z}(\tau)$ is lacunary modulo $p^j$ for any positive integer $j$. \\ 2) If $p^a\mid t$ and then $G_{-1,t,z}(\tau)$ is lacunary modulo $p^j$ for any positive integer $j$. \end{cor} Theorem~\ref{thm1} is a special case of a more general theorem regarding \textit{generalized eta-functions} (see \cite{robins}).
+Define the generalized eta-function $\eta_{\delta,g}(\tau)$, with $\delta,g\in\Z$, by